Your Right to Privacy

-You have certain rights in relation to how we use your information and the way we process it.
+You have certain rights in relation to how we use your information and the manner in which we process it.
 This includes:

-- A right to data portability (i.e. obtain a transferable copy of your information we hold to another provider) in certain circumstances; an
+- A right to data portability (i.e. obtain a transferable copy of your information we hold to another provider) in certain circumstances; and

 - A right to withdraw consent at any time where processing is based on consent.